 Who is eligible to receive assistance from the CARES Act relief fund?

 VMI is following the U.S. Department of Education guidance.
 The methodology used by VMI to determine which students receive grants is based on submission of a completed and valid CARES Act Application and financial need, based on the 2019-20 FAFSA (if available).

-Funds will be mailed to a cadet’s address of record.
+Funds were mailed to the recipient cadet’s address of record.
 Cadets who submitted a completed and valid CARES Act Application, and met financial need requirements based on the 2019-20 FAFSA where available, were notified by e-mail on June 8, 2020.
-These cadets will be issued a check within 10-14 days of June 8, 2020.
-They have been instructed to monitor their mail and notify the Finanical Aid office immediately if there is a change in address.
+These cadets were issued a check within 10-14 days of June 8, 2020.
+They were been instructed to monitor their mail and notify the Finanical Aid office immediately if there is a change in address.

 These funds are not a loan, so do not need to be paid back.
 The funds are considered disaster relief funds by the IRS, so they are not taxable.